great-expectations/great_expectations/docs/tutorials/publishing_data_docs_to_s3.rst

 Configure your bucket policy to enable appropriate access. **IMPORTANT**: your policy should provide access only to appropriate users; data-docs can include critical information about raw data and should generally **not** be publicly accessible.
-The example policy below **enforces IP-based access** access.
+The example policy below **enforces IP-based access**.

 **Modify the bucket name and IP addresses below for your situation.**